 It's important to use a vinegar hair rinse after using baking soda shampoo.

-Just using the baking soda will result in dry, brittle hair.
+Just using the baking soda will result in dry, brittle hair after a while.

 That's the last thing we want when switching over to an all natural hair care routine.